EzekielGitura/Organization-Network-Simulation-Using-Packet-Tracer/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](#)

 I designed this **network configuration for the network of three companies**, given some constraints.
-This problem was presented in our  Computer Networks Lab (CL307) Final.
 The main role was to **subnet the IP addresses** correctly.

 Its an interesting problem demonstrating the concepts of **Classless IP Subnetting** and using **RIPv2 Protocol**.
 I am sharing this **working solution** so that it might be of help to others looking to learn these concepts with a practical real world example.